 IB Examination Results

-The University of Tasmania wishes to advise that the (relatively) late release of IB results in early January does not disadvantage IB applicants.
+The relatively late release of IB results in early January does not disadvantage IB applicants.

-We can obtain your IB results from the IBIS (International Baccalaureate Information System) if your school IB Coordinator gives the International Baccalaureate Organisation (IBO) your authority to release your results to us.
+We can obtain your results from the IBIS (International Baccalaureate Information System).
+The University has its own Admissions Office, so please make sure your school IB Coordinator gives the International Baccalaureate Organisation (IBO) your authority to release your results.

-If we cannot obtain your results from the IBO, you will need to provide a copy of your official IB results transcript to us.
+If we cannot obtain your results from the IBO, you’ll need to provide a copy of your official transcript.